 She could vaguely remember the rules about this door given to her from her father.
-She wasn't allowed to go near this door, but was never given a reason why.
-Before she could think to remove her hand, it turned on its own and her legs forced her to go into the forbidden room.
+She wasn't allowed to go near this door but was never given a reason why.
+Before she could think to remove her hand, it turned on its own, and her legs forced her to go into the forbidden room.

 The room was dimly lit with a small lamp on a stand in the corner of the room.
-But what stood in the middle of the room is what captured Jainey's attention.
-Sitting in a showcase was a chestnut colored violin and bow.
+But what stood in the middle of the room was what captured Jainey's attention.
+Sitting in a showcase was a chestnut-colored violin and bow.
 She moved closer to the glass to get a better look at the violin.

-Is this why father didn't want me here?
+Is this why Father didn't want me here?
 All because of a violin?

-Her hands itched to touch the violin, while her fingers longed to understand why they were missing something they'd never felt.
+Her hands itched to touch the violin, longing to understand why they were missing something they had never felt.
 Almost robotically, Jainey slid the door of the showcase open and took out the violin and its bow.
-The weight of the violin felt familiar in her hands, as if she's held it before.
+The weight of the violin felt familiar in her hands, as if she had held it before.
 Innately, she placed it underneath her chin, drew her bow, and began to play.
 With her fingers and wrist moving on their own accord, a dull, thick, syrupy sound slowly filled the room.
 As she played, Jainey noticed something glowing on the left wall.
 When she stopped playing to get a better look at it, it disappeared.
 Placing the violin back underneath her chin, her fingers picked up where they left off.

 The left wall began to glow again.
-She continued to play and the light coming from the wall had grew brighter and started to spread out across the room.
-Writing on the walls had slowly started to show itself, glowing in an unfamiliar language.
+She continued to play and the light coming from the wall got brighter and started to spread out across the room.
+Writing on the walls slowly started to show itself, glowing in an unfamiliar language.
 The more she played, the more words would reveal themselves.

-Jainey continued to play the song her fingers were playing, picking up the tempo and playing higher notes.
+Jainey continued to play the song, picking up tempo and playing higher notes.
 It wasn't before long that the room was almost completely filled with glowing characters.
 When her fingers began to slow down and her wrist began to turn slightly one last time, the room shone in white light, revealing all the writing that was there.
 Untucking the violin from her chin, she stared at the writing that trailed along the walls and onto the ceiling.
 Inching closer to the walls, she scanned each character.
-Her brain worked quick to decipher each word, formulating them into sentences that she could understand.
+It was almost like a switch turned on in her brain, as it worked quickly to decipher each word, formulating them into sentences that she could understand.